SWC Walk 4 : Merstham to Tattenham Corner

 Leave the station and bear left up a grassy knoll, then down to the B290.
 Cross this road and turn left to go alongside the racecourse fence.
 Follow it round to the right and continue along Walton Downs, with a wood on your right.
 Bear left downhill to join a bridleway at Nohome Farm, initially heading south.
 Follow this all the way to Ebbisham Lane and continue on this road into Walton-on-the-Hill.
 Cross the B2220 and go along Breech Lane towards St Peter's church.

 Leave the station past the ticket office and cross over a residential road.
 Go past some low wooden barriers and bear left up a grassy knoll towards a line of benches for a fine view of Epsom Downs racecourse, with its Grandstand at the far end of the finishing straight.
-Make your way down to the B290 (Epsom Lane North) in front of you via a gap in the barriers on your left.
+Go past the benches and off the knoll via a gap in the barriers, turning right onto a short side street to come out onto the B290 (Epsom Lane North).

 The earth track here is used before noon for exercising racehorses, so keep clear of it and take care when you need to cross it.
 The downs are open to the public but check local notices for any restrictions (a right of way running along the bottom of the downs on your left should always be open).

-Continue in this direction, going gently downhill but staying near the top of the downs for the best views.
-In 1 km, just past some white railings where the earth track veers into the woods, veer left downhill onto a faint grassy path towards a similar set of railings at the bottom of the downs.
+Continue in this direction, staying near the top of the downs for the best views.
+In 750m go straight across a partly-surfaced path by some white railings.
+In a further 400m, just past another set of railings where the earth track veers into the woods, veer left downhill onto a faint grassy path towards a similar set of railings at the bottom of the downs.
 Go past these, across another earth track and through a wide gap in the trees ahead.
 Turn left onto a bridleway and follow this round to the right after passing the entrance to Nohome Farm.